SDSU's flexible repopulation, instruction and business continuity plan for Fall 2020

 At San Diego State University, our community and culture thrives on an immersive and fully engaged campus experience, no matter the modality or location.

-Through SDSU Flex, we will offer a flexible and connected community experience in Fall 2020.
+Through SDSU Flex, we will continue to offer a flexible and connected community experience in Spring 2021.
 Unique to SDSU and our regional context, and respecting county, state and federal orders, the SDSU Flex model provides a collaborative learning, research and community service environment with a blend of in-person, hybrid and virtual offerings.
 We will:

 - Slowly repopulate campus, with priority placed on research faculty and courses that require in-person instruction for academic and professional reasons.